rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 because child modules wrap and hide their implementation details, but the child modules can see the context in which they’re defined.
 To continue with our metaphor, think of the privacy rules as being like the back office of a
-restaurant: what goes on in there is private to restaurant customers, but office managers can see and do everything in the restaurant they operate.
+restaurant: What goes on in there is private to restaurant customers, but office managers can see and do everything in the restaurant they operate.

 Rust chose to have the module system function this way so that hiding inner implementation details is the default.
-That way, you know which parts of the inner code you can change without breaking outer code.
+That way, you know which parts of the inner code you can change without breaking the outer code.
 However, Rust does give you the option to expose inner parts of child modules’ code to outer ancestor modules by using the `pub` keyword to make an item public.

 ### Exposing Paths with the `pub` Keyword